FOdeks/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Modules Sources

-Using the source we can import the module from various places eg:
+Using `source`, we can import the module from various places e.g.:
 - locally
 - Github
 - Terraform Registry